Non-uniqueness of the homotopy class of bounded curvature paths: An Application to Motion Planning

-The algorithm implemented in DOT assumes the validity of Corollary \ref{noarblength}.
-So that, in the case when the projected nodes satisfy condition D a region $\Omega$ is obtained.
+As the result of the research conducted at The University of Melbourne research group in underground mine optimization, the software DOT (Decline Optimisation Tool) has been developed \cite{dot}.
+The algorithm in DOT assumes the validity of Corollary \ref{noarblength}.
 The algorithm searches for the second shortest Dubins path between the given endpoint condition.
 In this fashion the algorithm in DOT becomes optimal.
+Fig. \ref{figmine} illustrates an underground mine design obtained by DOT.